haojian/DSC102/taohs.md

 - You are welcome to use the office hours of any TA for any PA.

-- The TA OHs will be in-person only in DSB 155 on the first floor.
+- The TA OHs will be in-person only at the open area near CSE 3230.

 - Rohit Ramaprasad's OHs:
     - Regular OHs: Tuesday 1:00 PM - 2:00 PM